 The instrument collection includes items from every discipline of medicine, and covers everything from tourniquets to cystoscopes.
 It also contains various other objects, such as moulages, votive offerings, death masks etc.

 This collection holds just short of 2,500 objects, on display or in storage, principally from the 18th, 19th and early 20th centuries.
 Of particular importance is the so-called “Instrumentarium Chirurgicum Viennense”, developed from the 1770s onwards by Giovanni Alessandro Brambilla, the first director of the “Medico-Surgical Joseph’s Academy”, in collaboration with Joseph Malliard, a Viennese instrument maker.
 These instruments, arranged by therapeutic approach in over 30 red leather caskets, and their detailed descriptions, served both to train aspiring surgeons in the Josephinum, and as a model for “standardised” production for use throughout the Habsburg realm.

 The instrument collection is catalogued via a handwritten index and filing cards.
-The filing cards form the basis of an online research facility.

 Please address enquiries to:

 Tel: +43 1 40160 26007